cfjedimaster/catherder/readme.md

 ## Changelog

+* 6/6/2024: Fixed bug with pet machine, increased time for moods.

 * 6/5/2024: Machines now add to happiness for each cat up to the # of machines.
 So X feeders will feed the first X cats.
 Also reduced the amount of purrs needed to enable machines.
 Also simplified machine cost.
 I still have methods for each 3 types and I could reduce that, but keeping them in case I reverse the decision.
 Added version # to title screen.

 * 6/4/2024: Added flag for when machines are enabled.
 Added machine display and ability to purchase.
 Machines don't do anything yet.
 Oh, added money cheat to the cheats.